St Ignatius College, Enfield: Sports

-Sports played at the College include: Football, Rugby union, Basketball, Tennis, Cross country running, Cricket, Swimming, and Cycling.
-The school has a prestigious sporting record, regularly attending sporting tournaments throughout the UK.
-One notable achievement from one of the tournaments is the under-11's winning a mini-bus for the school.
+Sports played at the college include: Football, Rugby union, Basketball, Tennis, Cross country running, Cricket, Swimming, and Cycling.
+The school regularly attends sporting tournaments.
+The under-11s won a mini-bus for the school at a tournament.
 The school recently signed a deal with Tottenham Hotspur to allow the use of Tottenham's playing fields.

 Old Ignatian Association

 Former pupils of the school are commonly referred to as Old Ignatians.
 The main objective of the Old Ignatian Association is to serve the interests of the former pupils of the college.
 They provide spiritual, social, recreational, and sporting facilities so that they may serve the interests of not only the Old Ignatians but also of current pupils.

-Although having been in existence for many years, the Old Ignatian Association changed dramatically in the early 1960s.
-Through the efforts of a dedicated and enthusiastic group of Old Ignatians a sports ground was acquired and a pavilion built on a site in Woodford.
-In the 1970s the proposed motorway, the M11, caused the association to be subject to a compulsory purchase order and they were left without a suitable meeting place throughout the late 1970s.
+In the early 1960s, they bought a sports ground and built a pavilion built on a site in Woodford.
+However, in the 1970s the site was compulsorily purchased for the construction of the M11.

-In 1999 the Old Ignatians purchased a former sports ground in Turkey Street, Enfield, and made plans to build their new headquarters there.
-Their plans were to re-establish a social centre and to provide some new sporting facilities that were not available in the Woodford centre.
-Their plan also was to make sure that the facilities at the new site not only cater to sports-minded people, but the less so as well.
-In 2002, after obtaining planning permission for the new pavilion, building began.
-The now completed pavilion named "The Loyola Ground" was opened in 2008 and is used by the Association as well as the school for sporting, social, and many other events.
+In 1999, the Old Ignatians purchased a former sports ground in Turkey Street, Enfield, to build a social centre and to provide some new sporting facilities that were not available in the Woodford centre.
+In 2008, "The Loyola Ground" was opened and is used by the association as well as the school for sporting, social, and many other events.

-Old Ignatian Football Club

-The Old Ignatian Football Club is open to former and present pupils of the college to play football on Saturday afternoons throughout the season.
-They run 7 teams plus a vets side on a Sunday so every level of ability is catered for.
-With the new clubhouse completed the OIFC once again had a place they could call home after many years without a base.
-They now play their home matches on the main pitch as well as sharing the schools bulls cross pitches at the Loyola Ground on Saturday afternoons.